CenterForDigitalHumanities/rerum_server/API.md

 - **Response: `{JSON}`**—Containing various bits of information about the PATCH update. (see PUT Update for example)

 A single object is updated by adding all properties in the JSON payload.
 If a property already exists, a warning is returned to the user.
+This is a specialized PATCH update with the same request, response, and history behavior.

 ### Remove Properties